 Implementation Intentions – if you know you cannot avoid foods that you have a challenge with, you can have a plan to deal with the situation, which can include setting Implementation Intentions as well as plan on how to handle this in a more productive manner (see Implementation Intentions section for more details)

-Short sleep duration, less than 7 hours of sleep, is likely to cause changes in hunger hormones, such as ghrelin, as well as increased activation of certain regions of the brain which can increase food cravings (NIH; Walker 2018).
+Short sleep duration, less than 7 hours of sleep, is likely to cause changes in hunger hormones, such as ghrelin, as well as increased activation of certain regions of the brain which can increase food cravings (Bayon, V., et al. 2014; NIH).

 Based on the current evidence, getting 7 to 8 hours of sleep a night is highly recommended.
-This can likely have a positive impact on reducing the frequency and intensity of cravings as well as having a myriad of positive effects on overall well being (NIH; Walker 2018).
+This can likely have a positive impact on reducing the frequency and intensity of cravings as well as having a myriad of positive effects on overall well-being (Bayon, V., et al. (2014); NIH).

 WHAT TO DO?